davide-colombo/davide-colombo/README.md

-My name is **Davide**, I'm a Bioengineer, I have been practicing sports for 20 years, I worked as a waiter, worked in the early days of a Startup, I have lost friends, and make mistakes.
+My name is **Davide**, I'm a Bioengineer, I have been practicing sports for 20 years, I worked as a waiter, worked in the early days of a Startup, I have lost friends, and made various mistakes.